-After much debate they decide upon an easier task.
 Macy’s idea is to travel to 1966 and convince Brian Wilson of The Beach Boys to finish the Smile Album.
 This task will serve as a good test of the time machine, because even if it fails not much seems to hang in the balance of Smile being finished or unfinished.
-If it was finished it may have been a great work music, that would have stood to rival the Beatles.
-Although Smile has been finished, if it had been finished in the middle of Brian Wilson great creative period, it may have even outshined the Beatles, who were arguing with each other.
-The Magically Mystery Tour with the exception of “I Am The Walrus” was much less successful than Sargent Pepper.
-On The White Album Lennon and McCartney each wrote their songs independently from each other.
-This broke up the most explosive creative powerhouse writing teams in the history of popular music.
-The Beatles were on the decline, and did not come back at full strength until The Abbey Road Album in 1969.
-This left an opening for the Brian Wilson to over take them, if even for a short time.
-The Beach Boys could have been the most popular band in the entire world.
+If it was finished it may have been a great work of music stood to rival the Beatles.
+Although Smile has been finished now, if it had been finished in the middle of Brian Wilson’s great creative period, it may have even out-shined the Beatles.
+The Beatles franchise had been weakened due to constantly arguing and disagreements between John and Paul.
+George wrote a mean song about John called Not Guilty, but it was not released until after the Beatles broke up.
+The Magical Mystery Tour with the exception of “I Am The Walrus” was much less successful than Sergeant Pepper.
+On The White Album Lennon and McCartney each wrote their songs independently.
+This broke up the most creatively explosive powerhouse writing team in the history music.
+The Beatles were in a slump, and did not come back at full strength until The Abbey Road Album in 1969.
+This left an opening for Brian Wilson to over take them.

 Macy: There are too many things we could be or should be doing when we travel back in time.
 It’s hard to know which one to focus on first, as one change could affect all of the other events.

-It would not be such a bad thing if I could not come back from 1966, and I had to wait out the time in order to get to 2018, thinks Macy.
-But Jack is having none of it.
-Fortunately, Jack is very distracted with some online political debates, and Macy manages to leave without him noticing she is gone.
-Only after she leaves does the thought occur to her, that she was born on October 25, 1965, and she will never live long enough to come back to 2018.
-It will be a one way trip with no return possible, unless the time machine can carry them back in the present.
+Fortunately, Jack is very distracted with some online political debates.
+Macy manages to leave to go to Woodleaf’s house without Jack noticing she is gone.
+Only after she leaves does the thought occur to her, that she was born on October 25, 1965, and she will never live long enough to come back to 2018 from 1967.
+It will be a one way trip with no return possible, unless the time machine can carry them back to the present.
 Travel to the future seems harder than travel to the past, because the future has not happened yet.
-But, the past is already gone, so prehaps it is possible to travel to the future and not the past.
+But, the past is already gone, so perhaps it is possible to travel to the future and not the past.
 They only need to step into the time machine and see what happens.